 When College junior Cameron Clark looks back on this fall semester, he will fondly remember fine dinners paired with appropriate wines in the company of friends.
-But these memories aren't from Philadelphia, where the minimum legal drinking age is 21.
-Instead, they are souvenirs he is accumulating during his semester abroad at the Universite Lumiere Lyon in France.

 Below are your search results.
 You can also try a Basic Search.